iamtodor/demo-github-actions-python-linter-configuration/article/article.md

 I would like to share how to configure it for the python project.
 I prepared a full [github actions python configuration demo repository](https://github.com/iamtodor/github-actions-python-demo).

-We use flakeheaven as flake8 wrapper, which is very easy to configure in one single `pyproject.toml` configuration file.
+We use flakeheaven as a flake8 wrapper, which is very easy to configure in one single `pyproject.toml` configuration file.
 The whole `pyproject.toml` configuration file could be found in a [repo](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/pyproject.toml).

 ![pyproject.toml](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/article/img/flakeheaven-pyproject-config.png?raw=true)

-Disclaimer: author assumes you are familiar with above-mentioned linters, tools, and checks.
+Disclaimer: author assumes you are familiar with the above-mentioned linters, tools, and checks.
 I would say the config file is self-explainable, so I will not stop here for a while.
 Just a few notes about tiny tweaks.

 A few checks that we don't want to see complain about: